Caveats of delivering WebP or AVIF images via .htaccess

-Delivering WebP images via .htaccess is something you can do with ShortPixel Image Optimizer.
-You just need to activate the option "Without altering the page code (via .htaccess)" located on Settings > ShortPixel > Advanced > WebP Images > Deliver the WebP versions of the images in the front-end.
+Delivering WebP or AVIF images via .htaccess is something you can do with ShortPixel Image Optimizer.
+You just need to activate the option "Without altering the page code (via .htaccess)" located on Settings > ShortPixel > Advanced > Next Generation Images > Deliver the next generation versions of the images in the front-end.

-However, due to the huge variety of possible server configurations out there, using the .htaccess file to deliver the WebP versions of your JPG files seamlessly (without altering the page code), has some caveats you should be aware of.
+Due to the huge variety of possible server configurations out there, using the .htaccess file to deliver the WebP or AVIF versions of your JPG/PNG files seamlessly (without altering the page code) has some caveats you should be aware of.

 - This option does not work with websites using a CDN, Cloudflare in particular.

-- This option also won't work with solutions like Varnish.
+- This option won't work either with solutions like Varnish.

-If you cannot use this method for any reasons, then you should try an alternative solution for serving WebP images like:
+If you cannot use this method for any reasons, then you should try an alternative solution for serving WebP or AVIF images like: